 Walpole essentially expanded the tone of gothic architecture and gothic art into what we now know as gothic literature — a genre full of distinctive, familiar horror tropes: huge dark buildings looming up out of the mist; tortured heroes and antiheroes meeting their doom over a tragic lost love or an unearthed secret from their past; and a sense of delight in the sinister, the grotesque, the weird, the bloody, and the terrifying.

-Between his love for Vincent Price, Edgar Allen Poe, skeletons, and cemeteries, Burton soaked up plenty of gothic inspiration as a child.
+Between his love for Vincent Price, Edgar Allan Poe, skeletons, and cemeteries, Burton soaked up plenty of gothic inspiration as a child.
 But remember — he also grew up in peaceful, quintessentially suburban Burbank, where he was constantly fascinated with thoughts of ominous and dark things lurking beneath the surface.

 As a mature artist, Tim Burton’s work married his love of the surreal to stories that stripped away the banality of everyday, politely civilized life.
 Vincent and Frankenweenie are about normal boys feeding their love for the grotesque within quiet normal households.
 The Nightmare Before Christmas is about the unholy juxtaposition of Halloween and Christmas.
 Sweeney Todd sees a serial killer opening up a respectable barber shop; though based on an existing musical, its themes fit perfectly into the Burton portfolio.
 And in Edward Scissorhands, Edward’s nightmare house is next to, well, this: